 Most everyone has heard of CBD oil.
 This all-natural treatment has been trending for humans for a long time.
 Now, treatment for pets has become a popular topic as well.
-So, how can your dog benefit from CBD oil or treats?
+So, are there benefits of CBD oil for dogs in your household?
 Here is some background on CBD oil and whether it’s safe or beneficial to use on your dog.

 What Exactly Is CBD?